alexbiediger/django-report-builder/README.md

 ## 6.4

 - Added Django 3.0 and 3.1 support.
 Django 1.11 and 2.2 are still supported.
 This will likely be the last release to support 1.11.

-## 6.3.2

-- Fixed admin widgets (Thanks predatell)
-- Angular updated to version 8

-## 6.3

-- Added Django 2.2 support.
-Django 1.11 and 2.1 are still supported.
-- Unit tests finally run in Python 3.7 thanks to Celery supporting it
-- Angular updated to version 7

 View more on the [CHANGELOG](CHANGELOG).